pydata/xarray/doc/user-guide/dask.rst

 .. code-block:: python

-    import xarray
+    import xarray as xr

     ds = xr.open_zarr("/path/to/data.zarr")
     timeseries = ds["temp"].mean(dim=["x", "y"]).compute()  # Compute result

 Using Dask with Xarray feels similar to working with NumPy arrays, but on much larger datasets.
-The Dask integration is transparent, so you don’t need to manage the parallelism directly; Xarray and Dask handle these aspects behind the scenes.
+The Dask integration is transparent, so you usually don’t need to manage the parallelism directly; Xarray and Dask handle these aspects behind the scenes.
 This makes it easy to write code that scales from small, in-memory datasets on a single machine to large datasets that are distributed across a cluster, with minimal code changes.

 Examples
 --------